Harlei

-Harlei de Menezes Silva or simply Harlei (born March 30, 1972), is a retired Brazilian goalkeeper.
-He played most of his career for Goiás.
+Harlei de Menezes Silva or simply Harlei (born March 30, 1972), is a Brazilian former professional who played as a goalkeeper.
+He spent most of his career with Goiás.

-Harlei has also reached the milestone of 600 games for Goiás and has helped them avoid relegation in the 2007 season by just 1 point after defeating Internacional 2-1 on the final day.
+Harlei has also reached the milestone of 600 games for Goiás and has helped them avoid relegation in the 2007 season by just one point after defeating Internacional 2-1 on the final day.

 On 11 December 2014, Harlei retired, becoming Goiás' new director of football.